senyamer/GitHomeTask.2021.03.Merelenko/Myhometask.md

 # Hello!
 It`s my first hometask on OTUS!!!

-# Thank you for cheking!
+# Thank you for checking!